Ficool

 The officers paused.

-"No no you're mistaken," Ren said, shaking his head slowly.
+"No no, you're mistaken," Ren said, shaking his head.
+He even managed a laugh.
+A terrible, thin laugh.
 "That old man… he's fine.
-Ah that's right… he probably just drank too much and passed out somewhere.
+Ah, that's right… he probably just drank too much and passed out somewhere.
 That's all."

-Officer Takashi stepped forward slightly.
+Officer Takashi stepped forward.
 "Mr. Ren… we confirmed his identity."

-He hesitated briefly before continuing.
+He hesitated.
+Then said it anyway.
 "He was found in the woods last night… and we found his ID.
 'Ben Takahashi.'"

 GBIM.

-Ren's fingers tightened against the edge of the door.
+Ren's fingers dug into the edge of the door.

 "…No."